Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Cross-Modal Selective Self-Training

 \subsection{Reducing Label Noise}

 Given the selected speech-to-text pair set $\tilde{D}^{A \shortrightarrow T}$ from MCSS, the pretrained NLU model $\Theta^{T \shortrightarrow L, t}$ predicts pseudolabels.
 An SLU model is then trained on the speech and its pseudolabels.
-However, these pseudolabels are noisy, because of prediction errors in the imperfect NLU model $\Theta^{T \shortrightarrow L, t}$.
-Hence, we propose \textbf{Cross-Modal SelectiveNet (CMSN)} to support selective learning and reduce the label noise.
+However, these pseudolabels are noisy due to prediction errors in the imperfect NLU model $\Theta^{T \shortrightarrow L, t}$.
+To mitigate label noise, we propose the \textbf{Cross-Modal SelectiveNet (CMSN)} for selective learning.
+To our best knowledge, we are the first to propose a selective learning method in a cross-modal setting.